Cog-Creators/Red-DiscordBot/docs/framework_commands.rst

 Some of these attributes, however, have been slightly modified, while others have been added to extend functionalities used throughout the bot, as outlined below.

-.. autofunction:: redbot.core.commands.command
+.. autofunction:: bluebot.core.commands.command

-.. autofunction:: redbot.core.commands.group
+.. autofunction:: bluebot.core.commands.group

-.. autoclass:: redbot.core.commands.Cog
+.. autoclass:: bluebot.core.commands.Cog

     .. automethod:: format_help_for_context